The L&C Advantage

 Programs like these are models of community-engaged reciprocity and provide a roadmap for continued development of our partnerships.
 We will build trustworthy relationships with the region’s preeminent organizations and seek to partner to help solve local and regional challenges.

-We will make sure every student in all three schools has regular exposure and structured access to intentional, substantial, and immersive experiential learning opportunities, such as internships, externships, practica, on-campus work and service, research opportunities, and study abroad programs that foster career-applicable skills.
+We will make sure every student in all three schools has regular exposure and access to structured, substantial, and immersive experiential learning opportunities that foster career-applicable skills.
+These include internships, externships, practica, on-campus work and service, research opportunities, and study abroad programs.
 We will reimagine our approach to undergraduate career preparation by adding in-demand majors, minors, concentrations, and certifications.
+In all three schools we will consider new programs driven by our institutional strengths and the needs of students and employers.

-Our rigorous undergraduate academic preparation confers skills that are future-proof, giving our students the flexibility to adapt to inevitable changes in technology and the workforce.
+A Lewis & Clark education confers future-proof skills, giving our students the flexibility to adapt to inevitable changes in technology and the workforce.
 We must add to this a significantly more robust career preparation program and culture that starts upon matriculation and is infused across the curriculum.
-For the sake of prospective and current students and alumni, we must also sharpen our narrative and fluency on the immediate and lifelong career benefits and opportunities that a Lewis & Clark education provides.
+For the sake of prospective and current students and alumni, we must also sharpen our narrative and fluency on the immediate and lifelong career benefits and opportunities that our education provides.

+A degree from the College of Arts and Sciences is an investment in cultivating the full person.
+The critical-thinking skills and key habits of mind that a liberal arts education provides form the foundation for lifetime of development, growth, and purpose.
+However, every undergraduate should also be guaranteed access to intentional, substantial, and immersive experiential learning opportunities while pursuing a degree from Lewis & Clark: internships, study abroad opportunities, research experiences, and service-learning projects.
 We will significantly scale-up our internship placement through a collaboration between Career Center staff and College of Arts and Sciences faculty to ensure better alignment between career services and the academic enterprise.
 We will expand internship classes offered through the Bates Center for Entrepreneurship and Leadership and elsewhere.
-Every undergraduate will be guaranteed access to intentional, substantial, and immersive experiential learning opportunities while pursuing a degree from Lewis & Clark: internships, study abroad opportunities, research experiences, and service learning projects.
-These experiential offerings will become part of our culture, with the expectation that students will participate in more than one deep and meaningful opportunity.
+Our strategic location in Oregon’s largest urban area, the leader in the state’s delivery of health services, banking, legal practice, high technology, and other pivotal elements of the region’s economy, provides great opportunity to expand internships and real-world experiences for students.
+These experiential offerings need to become part of our culture, with the expectation that students will participate in more than one deep and meaningful opportunity.

 It is essential that more undergraduate students also have access to long-term research experiences like those offered through the Rogers Summer Science Program.
 We will broaden the types of research experiences available across disciplines, including in the social sciences and humanities.
-We will also build on the professional arts experiences offered through partnerships with fine and performing arts organizations across the city, region, and beyond.
+We will also build on the creative and professional arts experiences offered through partnerships with fine and performing arts organizations across the city, region, and beyond.

 The graduate school’s programs combine rigorous academic work with unparalleled hands-on and field-based experiences.
 In practica and internships, our education, counseling, and therapy students spend nearly 200,000 hours working in Portland-area schools and mental health agencies each year, beginning the first semester of study.
 Our reputation for producing exceptional teachers, educational leaders, and mental health professionals means that graduates are highly sought after, and the majority of our students receive a job offer just before or shortly after completing their program.
 Beyond offering degree programs, licensure, endorsements, and certificates in the fields of education and counseling, continuing education opportunities are available through our Center for Community Engagement.